-Persimmons and coloring books brought a ton of joy to my week this past week.
+Persimmons and coloring books can bring a ton of joy to life.
+You’ll see.

-Before we had lunch and coffee about a week ago, Samarah and I were at Tiara’s house smelling the fresh herbs from her garden, playing in their jumbo outdoor playhouse and snacking on fresh Persimmon chips.
+Before my friend Tiara and I had lunch and coffee about a week ago, Samarah and I were at her house smelling the fresh herbs from her garden, playing in their jumbo outdoor playhouse and snacking on fresh Persimmon chips.

-Tiara has given me a ton of my urban homestead nesting inspiration, and so even after our lavish date, I was thinking about all the things we talked about + was excited that I saw her two times this past week.
+Tiara has given me a ton of my urban homestead nesting inspiration, and so even after our lavish date, I was thinking about all the things we talked about.

 On Wednesday night at church, she told me she’d stop by on Thursday because Samarah had forgotten her purse there the other day (oh, the tragedy when she realized she didn’t know where it was!).
 When she stopped over on Thursday, she brought me a little gift….a coloring book.